 It is often desirable to have supports that terminate inside the glass rather than clasping or otherwise holding the glass.
 However, metal that would survive the firing and be strong enough to support a substantial piece would be of such a size that it would break the glass due to the differing expansion and contraction of the two materials.

-The cavity does need to be clean to enable the glue to stick to the glass.
+The cavity does need to be as clean as possible to enable the glue to stick to the glass.
 The support rods need to be secured with a silicone or other flexible glue to avoid any expansion problems in the future.

 Information on inclusions of metals: